 Outstanding leaders correct and teach when necessary, yet view the behavior as separate from the person.
-They realize that encouragement, instead of criticism is what leads to changes in behavior, allowing bonds that endure to form.
+They realize that encouragement, instead of criticism, is what leads to changes in behavior, allowing enduring bonds to form.
 Leaders, such as this, are not created overnight, they work diligently and are compelled to develop the skills that make them great.

 5. Effective Leaders Are Courageous

 Humility and courage are both prerequisites for effectual leadership.
 Without them, successful leadership isn’t possible.

 Unfortunately, arrogant leaders are many times the norm in today’s society.
 We see it all the time, across all sectors.